minimaxir/automl-gs/README.md

 automl_grid_search('data.csv', 'target')
 ```

-The output of the automl-training is:
+The output of the automl-gs training is:

 * A timestamped folder (e.g. `automl_tensorflow_20190317_020434`) with contains:
   * `model.py`: The generated model file.